a0s/terraform-provider-bitbucket-drfaust92/docs/resources/deployment_variable.md

 * `name` - (Required) The name of the variable
 * `value` - (Required) The stage (Test, Staging, Production)
 * `secured` - (Optional) Boolean indicating whether the variable contains sensitive data
+* `always_override` - (Optional) If true secured variables will always be overridden, if false remote changes will be ignored but changed from terraform will still be applied
 * `uuid` - (Computed) The UUID of the variable